 I’ve written quite a lot in this blog about the importance of putting other voices first – be it the voices that are usually marginalised; the people you are campaigning alongside; or your team and the people you’re seeking to grow and develop.

 But this approach must go hand in hand with a genuine commitment to listen; to really hear what other people are saying and to be inspired, challenged and led.
 A simple and obvious statement, but not always easy in practice.

 Today was our first day at Future Leaders Connect.
 I’ve also written about the importance of vulnerability,* so to practice what I preach I am going to be honest with you: it was pretty overwhelming.

-We started the day with a brilliant and energetic session on storytelling from Theatre Director, Paul Bourne.
+We started the day with an energetic session on storytelling from Theatre Director, Paul Bourne.
 Paul used the acronym EPIC to encourage us to tell stories that Engage, Persuade, Inform and Challenge.

-Not only did we learn some really practical skills on how to use storytelling to influence decision makers, it was also a hugely enriching opportunity to hear many of the inspiring stories of my cohort.
+Not only did we learn some practical skills on how to use storytelling to influence decision makers, it was also an enriching opportunity to hear many of the inspiring stories of my cohort.

 However, this early directive to be EPIC set my mind racing.